wri/cities-indicators-api/README.md

 - Deployments to the development environment happen when any changes to the `develop` branch occur.
 - Deployments to the production environment happen when manually forcing a deployment of the `main` branch using the AWS App Runner console.

+## Build Docker Image and Push to AWS ECR (ccl-develop branch)

+The pipeline `Cities API Image Builder` builds the Docker image that will be used by the AWS APP Runner service `cities-api-app-runner-service-Docker` using the tag `latest`.
+If you want to build and push a different tag to AWS ECR, follow the steps below:

+1. Setup your AWS credentials locally;

+2. Login to AWS ECR;

+    ```sh
+    aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 540362055257.dkr.ecr.us-east-1.amazonaws.com
+    ```
+3. Build the image;

+    ```sh
+    docker build -t cities-indicators-api-img:<TAG>
+    ```
+4. Tag the image;

+    ```sh
+    docker tag my-image:latest 540362055257.dkr.ecr.us-east-1.amazonaws.com/cities-indicators-api-img:<TAG>
+    ```
+5. Push the image to ECR;

+    ```sh
+    docker push 540362055257.dkr.ecr.us-east-1.amazonaws.com/cities-indicators-api-img:<TAG>
+    ```

 ## Best Practices

 Adhere to our [Best Practices](/docs/best-practices.md) to ensure high-quality and consistent development.